apollo

 No, do not take Paro 20 mg Tablet if you are receiving tamoxifen.
 Tamoxifen often causes hot flashes (episodes of feeling extremely hot), which can be treated with Paro 20 mg Tablet .
 However, Paro 20 mg Tablet may make tamoxifen less effective and can lead to recurrence of breast cancer.

 Paro 20 mg Tablet is usually considered safe if taken as advised by a doctor.
 However, it may cause side effects, just like any medication.
-Discuss with your doctor about your concerns or potential risks before starting Paro 20 mg Tablet .
+Discuss your concerns or potential risks with your doctor before starting Paro 20 mg Tablet .

 No, Paro 20 mg Tablet is not a sleeping pill.
 Although its calming effect can promote better sleep, its main purpose is to manage depression and anxiety symptoms.